AmbireTech/adex-market/README.md

 If many records with the same hostname exist (but for a different publisher), only one is considered valid: the oldest one that is passing verification.

-DNS TXT ownership verification (`verifiedOwnership`) works by checking a DNS TXT record that contains the publisher address.
+Ownership verification (`verifiedOwnership`) works by checking a DNS TXT record or a file in [`.well-known`](https://tools.ietf.org/html/rfc8615) that contains the publisher address.
 It will consider a root domain record to be valid for a subdomain.

 For more details on how verification is done, see `lib/publisherVerification`.

+### Ownership verification

+To prove you're the owner of a domain, you can either:

+* add a DNS TXT record with the content `adex-publisher=replace-with-your-publisher-address`, for example `adex-publisher=0xd5860D6196A4900bf46617cEf088ee6E6b61C9d6`; the record name can either be the hostname (e.g. for `https://www.stremio.com`, this is `www.`) or the root hostname itself (stremio.com)
+* place a `.well-known/adex.txt` file in the root directory that contains the same string

 ### Scripts